 Why is there poor vegetation in swamps?

-Swampy soil has few humus-forming bacteria, so there is not a wide variety of plants.
-On nutrient-poor marshy soil, an amazing plant spreads like a fresh green carpet.
-What kind of plant is this, we will try to find out by guessing the riddle (SLIDE ABOUT MOSS No. 5)
+Swampy soil has few humus-forming bacteria, so there is not much plant diversity.
+On the poor nutrients In the swampy soil, an amazing plant spread out like a fresh green carpet.
+We will try to find out what kind of plant this is by solving the riddle (SLIDE ABOUT MOSS No. 5)

 Soft, not fluff, green, not grass.